-- Expects to be a growing church attracting 5 new people every year of all ages and ethnicities
+- We expectWe to be a growing church attracting 5 new people every year of all ages and ethnicities

 - Expects children and young people to be part of the life of the church

-- Seeks to be a place where new believers are nurtured and discipled
+- We seeks to be a place where new believers are nurtured and discipled

 - Desires to offer nurture and discipleship for all our members to become more Christ like

-- To be a diverse community where people get to know each other more both on Sunday and during the week
+- We aim to be a diverse community where people get to know each other more both on Sunday and during the week

 - Invites more people to share responsibilities in the life of the church